MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 ## Limitations

 - The meeting preparation card does not appear for recurring meetings.
-- The card is only after the meeting is initially scheduled.
+- The card is sent only after the meeting is initially scheduled.
 If you make changes to the meeting after it's scheduled, no new card is generated.
 - Only past meetings have insights generated.
 Email insights are not included currently.
 - Meeting insights are linked only to one opportunity in CRM.